 Whilst finding the time can be tough, there is certainly no shortage of money-making options out there, from making spare pennies to raising an impressive chunk of change.

-We’re going to run through some tips to help you keep your funds topped up and make your life that little bit easier.
+We’re going to run through some tips for how to make extra money at home to make your life that little bit easier.

 1. Online surveys